Among the Lagomorphs: A Visit to Ra.a.g.f, Tokyo's Rabbit Cafe

 I'm not sure, but I think its around here somewhere.

 Ra.a.g.f was on the third floor, right across the hall from the Choosy Cat Cafe (which was closed while we were there).
 The place, like so many businesses in Tokyo, was small.
 They only have three tables, and they were full up with rabbit lovers when we showed up unannounced.
 So we made an appointment for their next available opening at 4:30.
-Like most places we visited in Tokyo, a reservation might be a good idea.
+Like most places we visited in Tokyo, a reservation is usually a good idea.

 We had about an hour before rabbit-time, so we wandered around this part of town, which was a pretty happening shopping district (although most of our time was spent at Kiddy Land) until it was time to head back and pet some rabbits.